Skip to main content

 National School Lunch Program (NSLP)/School Breakfast Program (SBP) Entrees

-• Meat/meat alternate and whole grain rich item, or
+• Meat/meat alternate and a grain, or

 • Meat/meat alternate and fruit/vegetable, or